mspandit/neon-tf-mnist/README.md

         callbacks=callbacks)
 ```

-The Tensorflow implementation fits the model to the training set by
+The TensorFlow implementation fits the model to the training set by

 1. registering a default
 [`session`](https://www.tensorflow.org/programmers_guide/graphs#executing_a_graph_in_a_tfsession) in the context of which to execute the graph.